valabji/simple_php_api/README.md

 # simple php api

+- `Warning: For Demo and local Projects Only`

+- `Warning: Don't Use this API on Real Project "it's Vulnerable"`

 PHP Api to connect your android , ios or .net project to mysql DB / Maria DB

 first you have to download the api then edit it with your params,